 Presented by Singapore Art Museum as part of its Open Systems online exhibition series, Prototypes for Alternative Power presents artworks that interrogate the infrastructures shaping contemporary life and imagine provisional or radical alternatives.
 These systems carry histories of labor, extraction, displacement, and erasure—yet they also hold spaces for improvisation, resistance, and reimagination.

-Together, these projects operate as proposals or prototypes, revealing the fragility, arbitrariness, and embedded power of technological and state systems, while offering moments of resistance, reinterpretation, and radical possibility.
 The exhibition website, designed by Yehwan Song and developed by Mark Beasley, extends this inquiry through Song’s practice of “anti-user-friendly” interface design, which invites users to question the dominant logic of seamless web experiences by introducing small frictions.
 The website design references the sunshine recorder, a meteorological instrument used to measure the daily duration of bright sunlight, while the site itself is hosted on Solar Protocol, a web platform distributed across a network of solar-powered servers set up in different locations around the world.
 This artist-founded experiment in DIY server technology models a renewable and decentralized approach to digital infrastructure as a counterpoint to the vast server systems controlled by major technology corporations.
-By orienting internet protocols towards a natural intelligence based on earthly dynamics (rather than towards an artificial intelligence), the exhibition website turns infrastructure into both subject and experiment, extending the exploration of subversive technological alternatives into the conditions of the artworks’ display.
+By orienting internet protocols towards a natural intelligence based on earthly dynamics (rather than towards an artificial intelligence), the exhibition website turns infrastructure into both subject and experiment, extending the exploration of subversive technological alternatives to the conditions of the artworks’ display.